Skip to main content

 Concept

-You can interact with a Vault using:
+You can interact with a secret manager service via:

 • Connector type VAULT: provides an interface for exhaustive interaction with your Vault (read, write, update, versioning of secrets, change secret-metadata, ...).